 The only building area whose waste is not managed by APB is the offices and occupied floors of the WTC East building.
-In this case, interior and office cleaning waste management is taken care of directly by the service manager of the building that APB occupies.
+In this case, the waste management of interior and office cleaning is taken care of directly by the service manager of the building that APB occupies.